Ringgold spends $300k for new garbage truck, drum roller equipment

-The city of Ringgold has purchased some much needed heavy equipment for its public works department, which came in at a cost just north of $300,000.
+The city of Ringgold has purchased some much-needed heavy equipment for its public works department, which came in at a cost just north of $300,000, including $280,071 for a garbage truck.

-During the July 8 City Council meeting, City Manager Dan Wright presented bid information to the board regarding three pieces of equipment; an automated side-loading garbage truck with an articulating arm, a double steel drum roller, and a side arm tractor.
+During the July 8 City Council meeting, City Manager Dan Wright presented bid information to the council regarding three pieces of equipment: an automated side-loading garbage truck with an articulating arm, a double steel drum roller, and a side-arm tractor.

 “Due to the low bid being well above what was budgeted, we’re requesting that we reject all bids,” Wright said.